gitfarag/problemSolving/README.md

 - the app take the input_file_name.csv from the user
 - pass the name to the controller which readStream the target file
-- pass tha data to the services and services returns data agait
+- pass tha data to the services and services returns data again
 - controller write the new files